csc-training/geocomputing_course/materials/job_types.md

 ## Parallel jobs

-A parallel job distributes the work over several cores in order to achieve a shorter wall time (and/or a larger allocatable memory).
+A parallel job distributes the work over several cores or nodes in order to achieve a shorter wall time (and/or a larger allocatable memory).

-In this course we will focus on **embarrassingly/naturally/delightfully parallel processes** with methods that are either built-in to the tools or tools that can start multiple jobs from one call.
+In this course we will focus on **embarrassingly parallel processes** with methods that are either built-in to the tools or tools that can start multiple jobs from one call.
 For more advanced usage, there are two major parallelization schemes: [OpenMP](https://en.wikipedia.org/wiki/OpenMP) and [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).

 :::{admonition} Advanced topics - MPI/OpenMP
 :class: dropdown, seealso